-A memoir of five generations who lived through the days of the Raj – from Yorkshire pudding to curry, a wonderful fusion of cultures and the changes they embraced.
+From Yorkshire pudding to curry, this is a wonderful fusion of cultures and the changes they embraced.

 With her passions for cooking, India, research and writing, the outcome has been a labour of love for Jenny – a memoir that mingles the history of her family when they lived in India, with her grandmothers’ recipes that were prudently passed down through the generations.